Sdoof/blueshift/docs/source/blueshift.algorithm.rst

 interact with algo context and other related machinery behind it.
 For example the user script channels all it's query related to any non-data information to context.
-This includes querying about portfolio, positions, broker details calendar etc. (Data related query is transparently handled by `data_portal` object).
+This includes querying about portfolio, positions, broker details calendar etc. (Data related query is transparently handled by ``data_portal`` object).
 The final utility is to provide a namespace to the user to store any user variable required.
 It can simply be added and accessed as an attribute to the context.

 The API entry functions makes the current context available to the user script.
-Usually this is passed as the first argument `context`.
+Usually this is passed as the first argument ``context``.

+.. py:module:: blueshift.algorithm.context
 .. autoclass:: AlgoContext
     :members: name, broker, account, orders, open_orders, portfolio, performance, trading_calendar, pnls, timestamp, recored_vars
     :undoc-members: